Coherent Generation and Protection of Anticoherent Spin States: Decoherence and mitigation strategies

 A practical platform for experimentally realizing the protocols presented in Sec.~\ref{Sec:pulseprotocol} is an ensemble of $N$ spin-$1/2$ particles, where collective spin-$N/2$ states can be generated within the symmetric subspace of the total Hilbert space.
-In this system, $\mathrm{SU(2)}$ operations correspond to global rotations of the ensemble, while squeezing is achievable, e.g., by coupling the ensemble to a resonant circuit~\cite{boyers_2025}.
+In this system, $\mathrm{SU(2)}$ operations correspond to global rotations of the ensemble, while squeezing is achievable, e.g., by coupling the ensemble to a resonant circuit~\cite{boyers_2025}, a mechanical resonator~\cite{Bennett_2013,Xia_2016,Pradana_2021} or a cavity mode~\cite{LewisSwan_2018,Matthew_2018,Pradana_2021}.
 However, the system is susceptible to coherence loss resulting from undesirable dynamics, such as local disorder and dipolar interactions between neighboring spin-$1/2$.
 These effects are captured by the error Hamiltonian with

 where $H_{\mathrm{dis}}$ describes the set of spins $\{\vec{j}_i\}$ rotating around different axes $\qty{\vec{e}_i}$ with different frequencies $\qty{\delta_i}$ and $H_{\mathrm{dd}}$ describes dipole-dipole interactions of frequencies $\qty{\Delta_{ij}}$ between pairs of spins with different orientations.
 When the Rotating Wave Approximation (RWA) holds, all spins align in the same direction ($z$), leaving only the terms